Tattoo Artist

 Honestly, I have no idea.
 If it's the work of an artist- like painter, sculptor, etc, then I don't think a tattoo artist would have a problem with it.
 But, if it's the work of another tattoo artist, then yes, that's tacky/disrespectful.
 Every tattoo artist has their own style, and they are making (or have made) a name for themselves based on that style.
 Having another person copy that style is disrespectful.
 If you admire the original tattoo artist's work that much, why would you want someone to do a reproduction on you?
 Wouldn't you want an original?
 There are always tattoo conventions in the US that overseas artists come to.
 That's an easy way to get tattooed by someone whose work you admire.

-Asked by Chris Mackenzie over 10 years ago
+Asked by marisa about 11 years ago

-Asked by Natalie almost 11 years ago
+Asked by Spencer over 11 years ago

 I got a tattoo for my dad who passed away and got it in roman numerals.
 I asked my sister the date because my mom isn't a big fan of tat's and she told me the wrong year.
 Now I have an extra line at the end.
 How can I cover it?
 I can send a pic.

-Asked by Idiot. about 11 years ago
+Asked by Idiot. over 11 years ago

 Without seeing it, it's difficult to answer.
 You could add some tiny roses to the beginning and end of the date, which will camoflage it, maybe?
 That's a tough one.